Robotic Parotidectomy surgery in Bangalore

 They are as follows:

-Additionally, doctors will assign salivary gland tumors a grade, ranging from 1 to 3, based on how quickly the cancer cells are growing.
+Additionally, doctors will assign salivary gland tumors a grade ranging from 1 to 3 based on how quickly the cancer cells are growing.

 Grade 2: The pace of cancer growth is moderately fast.

-Grade 3: The cancer is advancing rapidly.
+Grade 3: The cancer type is aggressive.

 What are the treatment options for parotid gland tumors?